 When updating the WalkMe Mobile SDK, you must release a new version of your app to the app store from which your app is distributed (or re-distribute the app via MDM / EMM if that is your organization’s method of distribution).

-The iOS WalkMe Mobile SDK is compatible with iOS 8.0 and above, while the Android WalkMe Mobile SDK is compatible with Android 5.0 (code-name “Lollipop”) and above.
+The iOS WalkMe Mobile SDK is compatible with iOS 8.0 and above, while the Android WalkMe Mobile SDK is compatible with Android 4.1 (code-name “Jelly Bean”) and above

 How Does it Work?

 The SDK provides UI content that displays campaigns created, modified, and launched in the Mobile Console (i.e., ShoutOuts, Walk-Thrus, Launchers, and Surveys).

 After campaigns are published, the SDK evaluates the segmentation you’ve applied to determine when to display each campaign to end-users.